mahmoudnazih/VIBERATION/readme.txt

-This repo for viberation project it includes the software subteam work and the interface subteam work
+#This repo for viberation project

-Members work should be updated.
+#it includes the arduino code to communicate with MPU6050.

-Read about git and how to use it
+#The code in the .zip file.

-Processing file can read from arduino and interact with drawings on PC
+#viberation.m file is a GNU Octave code that receives the data sent from arduino and perform the data analysis